bvonkonsky/GettingAndCleaningData/README.md

 2. Obtain a copy of [run_analysis.R](https://github.com/bvonkonsky/GettingAndCleaningData/blob/master/run_analysis.R) from [Github](https://github.com/) and store it in your project directory.
 3. Run [R Studio](https://www.rstudio.com/).
 4. Use **setwd("\<project directory\>")** to set the working directory to your project directory.
 5. Use **source("run_analysis.R")** to run the script.
 If necessary, the script will download and unzip the original data into the current working directory.
 The original dataset is large, so please be patient.
-Not including the initial download and unzip, the script takes around 30 seconds to run on a 2.8 GHz Intel Core 2 Duo iMac running Mac OS X 10.8.5.
+Not including the initial download and unzip, the script takes around 30 seconds to run on a 2.3 GHz Intel Core i7 iMac running Mac OS X 10.9.2.

 ####Functions